- CFA Exams

 Macaulay duration is defined as the weighted average time to full recovery of principal and interest payments.
 The weights are the shares of the full price corresponding to each coupon and principal payment.

 Alternatively, Macaulay duration can be calculated using a closed-form formula.

+When the investment horizon is greater (less than, equal to) a bond's Macaulay duration, coupon reinvestment risk is higher than (lower than, equal to) the bond's price risk.
 Modified duration shows how bond prices move proportionally with small changes in yields.
 Specifically, modified duration estimates the percentage change in bond price with a change in yield.